After successful completion of the application process, applicants

 We are committed to provide the best training possible to our union brothers and sisters to enable them to provide our signatory contractors with the most highly skilled trades people in the sheet metal industry.

-It is our obligation to pass on the knowledge and skills of the trade to ensure enduring growth and prosperity for future generations of brothers and sisters of Local 19.
+It is our duty and obligation to pass on the knowledge and skills of the trade to ensure enduring growth and prosperity for future generations of brothers and sisters of Local 19.